noi-techpark/opendatahub-website/src/content/events/odhday25/_index.md

     - cols:
       - content: "11.45"
       - content: "Guido Amato, Marco Comerio"
-      - content: "Lucian S.r.l., Cefriel"
+      - content: "Lucian (OpenMove), Cefriel"
       - content: "Facilitating the Transition from GTFS and GTFS-RT to NeTEx and SIRI in OpenTripPlanner"
       #- slidesLink:
       #- videoLink: